N1uddey/CSGO_ShareKnife_plugin/README.md

 Sourcemod
 Metamod
 DHooks(Maybe)

 Then:
 Move the .smx file into /csgo/addons/sourcemod/plugins/ and it's done.

 #### <i>Usage</i>
 Type !drop in game chat.

 Attention:  You can only drop 5 knives in a single round/map(Depends on version).

-Normal version: round
+Normal version: round (shareknife.smx)

-KZTimer version: map
+KZTimer version: map (shareknifekzv.smx)

 #### <i>Support</i>
 If you find a bug or something, just report it.